 Would you be able to talk about Real Estate IRAs if you were approached by a client regarding this topic?
 Credibility goes a long way.

-Recently, I attended a real estate event and talked to at least one thousand agents.
+Recently, we've attended a real estate event and talked to at least one thousand agents.
 Most of them did not know that real estate could be purchased with retirement dollars for investment purposes.
 “How come I did not know about this?” is the most frequent question, as their eyes light up with ideas on how to tap into their existing database.
-The answer is simple: Most big custodians that offer retirement plans promote products such as stocks, bonds and mutual funds.
+The answer is simple: most big custodians that offer retirement plans promote products such as stocks, bonds and mutual funds.
 Therefore, investors are not aware that you can hold real estate.
 In fact, in some cases custodians will tell you that real estate is not allowed.

 One of the most popular questions you will get from your clients is “Can I live in the house I buy with my IRA dollars?”
-The answer is no. I hear this almost on a daily basis.
+The answer is no. We hear this almost on a daily basis.
 Real estate in an IRA is for investment purposes only and not for primary residence use.
 The real estate investment lives in a tax-free or tax-deferred account as long as you comply with IRS rules and regulations.
 The income and expenses flow in and out of the IRA.
 It is important that you know the intent of purchase when assisting a client.
 You can save them and yourself a lot of time.

 Education Is Key